 The SIMP provides a clear overarching description of the nature conservation management structures in Denmark, Germany, and the Netherlands and at the trilateral level.
 It also describes how existing management elements are implemented trilaterally in the context of a continuous cycle of adaptive management.

 In the process of developing the SIMP, five topics were prioritised as of high importance for joint management to maintain the integrity of the Site.
 These key topics were identified in an iterative and participative process that included the selection criteria of urgency, direct effect on the OUV and need to address at the trilateral level submitted in the Leeuwarden Declaration (2018), the Wadden Sea’s site managers’ recommendations, and a prioritisation by Task Group World Heritage.
+These topics are also mentioned by the World Heritage Committee in the Statement of Outstanding Universal Value as needing continuous attention.
 Pending management tasks and activities are suggested for all key topics based upon the site managers’, experts’, and policy makers’ proposals to give possible further steps.

 The SIMP also presents the complementary activities to support management in the Wadden Sea and shows how the Trilateral Wadden Sea Cooperation (TWSC) is addressing the overarching effects of climate change.
 The SIMP highlights the Wadden Sea World Heritage Site’s global role and its link to global responsibilities.
 Cooperation with partners in the area and globally is instrumental in and supportive of the long-term protection of the Wadden Sea.